 The trend for bivvy tables follows the design of that above, which this one largely emulates.
-This is a slightly bigger table than the first one, and comes from the NGT brand – a well known provider of a wide range of angling products and accessories.
-It’s also aluminium, the best metal for a lightweight table, and has raised lips around the edges to prevent items rolling off.
+This is a slightly bigger bivvy table than the first table and comes from the NGT brand – a well known provider of a wide range of angling products and accessories.
+It’s also aluminium, the best metal for a lightweight bivvy table, and has raised lips around the edges to prevent accessories rolling off.
 The legs clip into place and fold down for transport, and it is easy to move around.
-It’s also very well-priced, so worth a look.
+It’s also very well-priced, so worth a look for your carp fishing.

 Key Features – all aluminium, raised lip, easy to set up, light, large format

-The Koala brand is regarded for its innovative and practical designs, and this very impressive bivvy table is a good example.
+Third, on our best bivvy table list is from the Koala brand.
+They are regarded for its innovative and practical designs, and this very impressive bivvy table is a good example.
 Like those above it is made from aluminium.
 It also has a raised lip around the edges of the flat top.
 Where it differs slightly is that it has cut-away corners in the lip to enable cleaning, a neat touch.
 It measures 47x30cm and height can be adjusted through 20 to 27cm, the legs lock into place and are also adjustable for uneven ground and have rubber feet for grip, ad it folds flat for carriage.
 It’s also a very competitive price, and we like it a lot.

 Key Features – good size, cut out corners, adjustable height, folds flat, light and cheap

-This aluminium lightweight bivvy table follows the same theme, being simple to erect with flat folding legs and a lip around the edge of the table.
+Fourth on our best bivvy table list is an aluminium lightweight bivvy table.
+It is simple to erect with flat-folding legs and a lip around the edge of the table.
 It’s nicely made and a good size – it measures 39x34x18cm – but does not have adjustable height.
 It folds flat for ease of carriage and given the size is surprisingly portable, and it’s very simple to erect, the legs just click into place.
 If you are happy with the fixed height and the size is sufficient for you, this could be the bargain of the lot at a very cheap price.

 Key Features – 39x34cm, fixed height 18cm, folds flat, aluminium, lightweight

-Our final choice is a little different; it’s not just a table, it’s a tackle bag too, and it all folds away into a handy carry package.
-The legs fold flat and erect easily, and the bag – which sits on top of the table – includes various bags and pockets and is removable if you wish, leaving you with a standard issue bivvy table with raised lip.
+Our fifth choice of best bivvy table is a little different; it’s not just a table, it’s a tackle bag too, and it all folds away into a handy carry package so you can get a lot of carp fishing gear inside.
+The legs of this table fold flat and erect easily, and the bag – which sits on top of the table – includes various bags and pockets and is removable if you wish, leaving you with a standard-issue bivvy table with a raised lip.
 It’s a good idea, and we like the convenience, but if you already have a good tackle box, much of it is going to be surplus to requirements.
-Not the cheapest, but if it appeals to you it’s worth a look.
+Not the cheapest table, but if it appeals to you it’s worth a look.